kannibalox/pyrosimple/docs/quickstart.md

 rtxmlrpc d.multicall2 '' main d.name=
 ```

-That's all very nice, but it'd be even nicer if there was command to
+That's all very nice, but it'd be even nicer if there was a command to
 make dealing with all the torrents easier than running all these RPC
 commands.
 That's where `rtcontrol` comes into play.
 It allows for
 scripting and outputting against torrents without needing to learn